whitequark/blog/source/_posts/2011-09-04-fixing-acpi-on-samsung-n250.markdown

 ```

 Updated DSDT can be found in the [repository][dsdt-blfix].

+While testing the changes, I've encountered a need for debugging the code.
+This can be done with a `Store (something, Debug)` command.
+Don't forget to enable ACPI debug output by adding `acpi.debug_level=0x1f` parameter to kernel command line.

 The changed and compiled (`iasl -tc dsdt.dsl`) DSDT should now replace vendor-provided one.
 To achieve the goal, we could reflash the BIOS—but it is not even known where DSDT is located in it.
 So, a simpler approach can be used: Linux can be instructed to ignore the DSDT found in system RAM and load a provided one instead.
 To do that, you should place compiled file `dsdt.hex` (verify that it contains a C array definition; the `-tc` option instructs `iasl` to emit one) in `include/` directory of Linux source tree and set option `CONFIG_ACPI_CUSTOM_DSDT_FILE` to `dsdt.hex`.
 (To be able to access the latter, you should turn off `CONFIG_STANDALONE`; it is named “Select only drivers that do not need compile-time external firmware” and located in “Generic driver options”.)